devtodev/HMI_OSEK_EDU-CIAA/README.md

-# Room controller implemented on FreeOSEK and EDU-CIAA board
+# Human Machine Interface controller implemented on FreeOSEK and EDU-CIAA board

-Implemented for a restroom
+Implemented for UART USB, 115200

-Sensors:

-* Humidity, move, key1, key2

-Actions:

-* Lights ON/OFF, Fan ON/OFF
+For use this software I recommend Putty or change the UART to another and use one HC05 with Blueterm on Android